microsoft/pxt-adafruit/docs/projects/guitar/making.md

 ### ~hint

    * Avoid small details that are difficult to cut into cardboard
-   * Unfolding a box gives longer pieces of cardboard, and creases can be reinforced
+   * Unfolding a box gives longer pieces of cardboard and creases can be reinforced

 ### ~